guirem/plugin-googlecast/docs/en_US/index.md

 2. Start a scan of Google Cast available on the network,
 3. Save the equipment found,
 4. Go to the dashboard and test the 'demo' buttons (media, web ...),
-5. To change / adapt the setting, read the rest of the documentation.
+5. To change/adapt the setting, read the rest of the documentation.

 Toble of Content
 =======================